lay295/TwitchDownloader/README.md

 - Download Twitch Clips
 - Download chat for VODS and Clips, in either a [JSON with all the original information](https://pastebin.com/raw/YDgRe6X4), a browser HTML file, or a [plain text file](https://pastebin.com/raw/016azeQX)
 - Update the contents of a previously generated JSON chat file with an option to save as another format
-- Use a previously generated JSON chat file to render the chat with FFZ, BTTV and 7TV support (including GIFS)
+- Use a previously generated JSON chat file to render the chat with Twemoji emojis and BTTV, FFZ, 7TV static and animated emotes

 # GUI